 Postdoc Mentoring - in October 2015 the Vice-President for Research, Innovation & Impact launched an online Career Development portal for all PDI/II contracts.
 This system acknowledges the fact that while it is ultimately the responsibility of the Postdoc to manage their career development, excellent mentorship deserves to be identified within the University and through funding applications to which staff and the University are applying.
-For further information on the Postdoc Career Development opportunities please refer to the Research Careers website.
-For details on how to access the Online Career Development portal for postdocs in a research group and how to record development meetings staff may have with them please see the following instructions.
+For further information on the Postdoc Career Development portal for postdocs in a research group and how to record development meetings staff may have with them please see the following instructions.